apache/drill-test-framework/CONTRIBUTING.md

  }
 </code></pre>

+The data described in "datasources" section is prepared in several stages.
+The stages are defined by "mode" field and executed in the following order:
+- **rm** - remove data specified in "dest" field
+- **cp** - copy data from "src" in local file system to "dest" in the target fs
+- **mkdir** - make directory specified in "dest"
+- **gen** - execute command specified in "src".
+In case of a file with .ddl extension it will be send to Drill through JDBC
+- **post_rm** - the same as "rm" but executed later
+- **post_cp** - the same as "cp" but executed later
+- **dfs_cp** - copy data between dfs locations
+- **ddl** - executes specified ddl file through JDBC

+Note that local paths are based on DRILL_TEST_DATA_DIR property (by default it is framework/resources), and all dfs paths are based on DRILL_TESTDATA property (by default it is /drill/testdata)

 ### Special handling for Drill version in regex based baseline verification

 The Drill version in a regex based baseline file can be substituted with "{DRILL_VERSION}".